Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## HandleCurrentMessageLater

 The `IMessageHandlerContext.HandleCurrentMessageLater()` method has been deprecated.
-Due to the different transports, the actual behavior of this method could vary which is why it's usage should be replaced by more expressive APIs to provide a consistent behavior across all transports.

 To handle the current message later and abort the current processing attempt, throw an exception in the message handler and let [recoverability](/nservicebus/recoverability) reschedule the message.
 Be aware of the following restrictions:
-* recoverability is only enabled when the transport is configured to use some sort of transactions (!= `TransactionMode.None`).
+* retries are only enabled when the transport is configured to use some sort of transactions (!= `TransactionMode.None`).
 * when throwing an exception, the current transaction will be rolled back, causing outgoing messages to be discarded.
 * the retry attempts and delays depend on the specific configuration.
 * depending on the transport's transaction behavior, the message will reappear at the front or at the back of the queue.